ehliar/schematic_gui/README.md

   in the GUI.
 (But they can't be saved correctly in some situations.
 This should probably be fixed (either by disallowing their creation or by allowing them to be saved as well).
-* There is no way to undo an operation at this point unfortunately.
+* The undo functionality is very experimental at this point and saves a little too much information in the undo stack.
 * Add a way to include optional wires in symbols.
 (E.g., if something is connected to this port the line will be included, otherwise it will be omitted.)